psalaets/vue-jscodeshift-adapter/README.md

 ## Usage

-These steps assume you're familiar with [jscodeshift](https://github.com/facebook/jscodeshift).
+The instructions below assume you're familiar with [jscodeshift](https://github.com/facebook/jscodeshift).

-### 1. Wrap your transform function
+This module wraps the `transform()` function, enabling it to run on Vue single file components (sfc).

-This module wraps your transform function, enabling it to run on Vue single file components (sfc).
+### 1a.
+Modify a sfc's script, template or style

 `my-transform.js`: